Evaluation of Large Language Models via Coupled Token Generation: Introduction

 To illustrate and complement our theoretical results, we conduct experiments with several LLMs of the \texttt{Llama}, \texttt{Mistral} and \texttt{Qwen} families.
 We find that, across multiple benchmark datasets, namely, MMLU, GSM8K and HumanEval, coupled autoregressive generation leads to a reduction of up to $75$\% in the required number of samples to reach the same conclusions as vanilla autoregressive generation.
 Further, we find that the win-rates derived from pairwise comparisons by a strong large language model to prompts from the LMSYS Chatbot Arena platform differ under coupled and vanilla autoregressive generation.
-We conclude with a comprehensive discussion of the limitations of our theoretical results and experiments, including additional avenues for future work.
 An open-source implementation of coupled autoregressive generation is available at \url{https://github.com/Networks-Learning/coupled-llm-evaluation}.

-\xhdr{Further related work} Our work builds upon a very recent work on counterfactual token generation by~\citet{chatzi2024counterfactual}, which also treats the sampler of an LLM as a causal mechanism.
+\xhdr{Related work} Our work builds upon a very recent work by~\citet{chatzi2025counterfactual}, which also treats the sampler of an LLM as a causal mechanism.
 However, their focus is different to ours; they augment a single LLM with the ability to reason counterfactually about alternatives to its own outputs if individual tokens had been different.
 Our work also shares technical elements with a recent work by~\citet{ravfogel2024counterfactual}, which develops a causal model to generate counterfactual strings resulting from interventions within (the network of) an LLM.
 However, their work does not study counterfactual generation for the purposes of model evaluation.
-In this context, it is also worth pointing out that the specific class of causal models used in the aforementioned works and our work, called the Gumbel-max structural causal model~\cite{oberst2019counterfactual}, has also been used to enable counterfactual reasoning in Markov decision processes~\citep{tsirtsis2021counterfactual}, temporal point processes~\citep{noorbakhsh2022counterfactual}, and expert predictions~\citep{benz2022counterfactual}.
+In this context, it is also worth pointing out that the specific class of causal models used in the aforementioned works and our work, called the Gumbel-max structural causal model~\citep{oberst2019counterfactual}, has also been used to enable counterfactual reasoning in different contexts~\citep{tsirtsis2021counterfactual,noorbakhsh2022counterfactual,benz2022counterfactual}.
+Lastly, our work broadly relates to the rapidly increasing literature on evaluation and comparison of LLMs~\cite{chang2024asurvey}---for further discussion, we refer the reader to Appendix~\ref{app:further-related-work}.